GradWeek Frequently Asked Questions

 No, the IST Corporate Office is not open 24/7 during travel.
 However, the Customer Relations Team is available to help answer general questions during business hours—Monday through Friday—via email at info@istours.com or at (800) 448-4444.
 GradWeek also monitors all groups as they travel to and from their destination.
 Once travelers arrive, they will be provided with a 24-hour GradWeek Staff contact number they can call or text for assistance at any time while on-site.
 While GradWeek’s adult staff are not chaperones and do not serve as a point of contact between parents and travelers, they are available on-site around the clock from the moment travelers arrive until they depart.

-We will send you your flight itinerary/e-ticket by mail, or you can print it through your online account at www.gradweek.com.
+We will send you your flight itinerary/e-ticket by mail, OR you can print it through your online account at www.gradweek.com.
 You will not receive a physical flight/bus ticket by mail.
 Group travel differs from individual travel in many ways.
 Travelers should bring a printed copy with them for check-in on the day of departure.
 For flight travel, you will present the printed e-ticket/itinerary to the airline ticket agent to receive your boarding pass(es).
-Important Reminder: Online or kiosk check-in for flight is not available for group travel tickets.
+Important reminder: Online or kiosk check-in is not available for group travel.

 Do not be alarmed, it is not uncommon for flights to encounter delays.
 For anything more than a 2-hour delay, we recommend seeking assistance from the airline/airport gate agent immediately!
 Regardless of age, travelers should be prepared to navigate travel disruptions independently (advocate for themselves).
 Once your flight is within 24-hours of departure, the airport takes complete control of your ticket/flight, and the airport staff has full authority over the flight reservation.
 This means that the airport staff are responsible for assisting your group with any flight updates and rebooking (if necessary).
 In addition, airline staff are the best resource for assisting travelers with next steps and alternate flight options, as airlines communicate updates directly to travelers/passengers first.
 Therefore, we strongly recommend that parents stay in direct contact with their students to stay informed.
 This also allows our office phone lines to be clear so we can continue to work behind the scenes with the Air Department, Hotel Department, and outside vendors.
 GradWeek will send updates by text or email if there are major flight changes or extra instructions to share.